 Rev15: Replaced the whole text of the previous version

 Rev16: Wording changes and remove the text added in 36.1.1

+Rev17: Incorporated some comments collected during the conference call.

+Rev18: Editorial changes according to comments during the call

 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).